 “With the growth in both antimicrobial resistance and the number of available sequenced genomes, using machine learning to predict antimicrobial resistance represents a significant development in providing new and more accurate tools in the field,” she said.

-The researchers will next be working to improve their model and to develop a user-friendly and publicly available version to predict antimicrobial resistance.
+The next step for the researchers will be to enhance their model and create a user-friendly, publically accessible version to forecast antibiotic resistance.
 The work was funded in part by the Carl M. Hansen Foundation.

 Reference: “Antimicrobial Resistance Prediction for Gram-Negative Bacteria via Game Theory-Based Feature Evaluation” by Abu Sayed Chowdhury, Douglas R. Call and Shira L. Broschat, 9 October 2019, Scientific Reports.